NVIDIA/spark-rapids/docs/compatibility.md

 The reality is that all of these formats are supported at the same time.
 The plugin will only disable itself if you set a format that it does not support.

-As a work around you can parse the column as a timestamp and then cast it to a date.
+As a workaround you can parse the column as a timestamp and then cast it to a date.

+Invalid dates in Spark, values that have the correct format, but the numbers produce invalid dates, can result in an exception by default, and how they are parsed can be controlled through a config.
+The RAPIDS Accelerator does not support any of this and will produce an incorrect date.
+Typically, one that overflowed.

 ### CSV Timestamps
 The CSV parser does not support time zones.
 It will ignore any trailing time zone information,